simontran7/crawfish/docs/tour-of-crawfish.md

 # A Tour of Crawfish

-This is a tour of the crawfish language: what it looks like, and what it's growing into.

 > [!CAUTION]
 > Sections marked `Unimplemented` describe language design that has been decided but is not yet wired through the compiler.